javascript-tutorial/en.javascript.info/5-network/04-fetch-crossorigin/article.md

     - `Access-Control-Request-Method` has requested method.
     - `Access-Control-Request-Headers` lists non-simple requested headers
 - ← The server should respond with status 200 and headers:
-    - `Access-Control-Allow-Method` with a list of allowed methods,
+    - `Access-Control-Allow-Methods` with a list of allowed methods,
     - `Access-Control-Allow-Headers` with a list of allowed headers,
     - `Access-Control-Max-Age` with a number of seconds to cache permissions.
 - Then the actual request is sent, the previous "simple" scheme is applied.